MSTazakka/Plaxis-Python-Excel-Automation/INSTALL.md

      and then always click Enable Content — either works).
    - Tick **Trust access to the VBA project object model**.
 Without this, the buttons fail.
-4. Open `v0.8.5 EXAMPLE 1.xlsm` from this folder.
+4. Open `EXAMPLE 1.xlsm` from this folder.
 If a yellow security bar appears, click **Enable Content**.

 Check: press `Alt + F11` in Excel — the VBA editor opens and you can see the